Illustrator: Elaine Duillo

 Like in all Bertrice Small novels, the history in Enchantress Mine is richly detailed, the villains are just whacked-out, and there’s a lot of WTF situations that make you shake your head, blink and wonder, “What just happened?”

 I guess I just don’t enjoy some of Bertrice Small’s books as much as I do other bodice rippers.

 Enchantress Mine is set in the Middle Ages, during the height of the Byzantine Empire.
 The heroine, Mairin, is a foundling raised by adopted parents.

 Oh, Mairin, how to describe her?
 The cover art is the best thing about her.
 I both hated and pitied the poor girl.
 So many horrific things happened to Mairin, but I didn’t care because she was SOOOO perfect, SOOOO beautiful, SOOOO resilient!

-Every man that wasn’t either her relative or 100% gay desired her and had to have her (stop me if you’ve heard this before)!
-She was just the typical most beautiful-woman-on-earth, the kind of heroine that Bertrice Small adored to write about, and I had no patience nor love for her.
+Every man that wasn’t either her relative or 100% gay desired her and had to have her–stop me if you’ve heard this before!
+She was just the typical most beautiful-woman-on-earth, the kind of heroine that Bertrice Small adored to write about.

 Still, poor Mairin!